-The permanent impact is limited to the restrictions to plant tall trees that are about 8-12 meter tall, but for the short trees, there will be no restrictions to plant them.
-The digging works and the construction of towers will result in damaging for trees in the areas.
-Concerning the Right of Way, it will result in the clearing of tall trees (4 meters tall).
-The owner of trees is not allowed to plant tall trees or construct buildings under the OHTL Right of Way.
+The permanent impact is limited to the restrictions to plant tall trees that above 7meter tall, but for the short trees, there will be no restrictions to plant them.
+The excavation work and the construction of towers will result in damaging for trees in the areas.
+Concerning the Right of Way, it will result in the clearing of tall trees.
+The owner of trees is not allowed to plant tall trees or construct buildings in the OHTL Right of Way.

 The farm lands located below the transmission line will be obliged to apply certain procedures in order to minimize the unfavourable impacts according to Electricity law Number 63 of year 1974 bans any construction under or close to the towers.
 This is described as a protected area or the right of way.
 It varies between 12 m from the center of the line to 50 meters on both transmission line sides.
-The widths of transmission RoW can vary depending on the voltage being carried by the line.
+The widths of transmission RoW can vary depending on the voltage being carried by the line, the 220 kV RoW is 25 m on each side of the central axis of the line.